max1220/lgj2019/README.md

 	./launch_sdl.sh

+You might also need to install liblua5.1-0, depending on your distribution.

 You should see a SDL2 window open, with the game ready to play!

 For the more advanced output modes, you might need extra permissions(for opening